-I’m sure you knew already, but in case you didn’t, I tell you that email marketing is one of the most powerful tools that exist to sell anything.
+I’m sure you knew already, but in case you didn’t, I tell you: email marketing is one of the most powerful tools that exist to sell anything.

 It’s incredible that something that was created more than 20 years ago is still that effective.

-According to Campaign Monitor research, in 2016 the ROI for every dollar spent in email campaigns was 44 USD, compared with 38$ in 2015.
+According to Campaign Monitor research, in 2016 the ROI for every dollar spent on email campaigns was 44 USD, compared with 38$ in 2015.

-If you are able to write compelling emails that receivers will choose to open and read you have a lot of chances that they will trust you and eventually buy from you.
+If you are able to write compelling emails that receivers will choose to open and read you have a lot more chance that they’ll trust you and eventually buy from you.

-But you really need to make sure you are not a pain in the neck and know how to present your sales pitch at the correct moment.
+But you really need to make sure you aren’t a pain in the neck and know how to present your sales pitch at the correct moment.

 You really need to be creative and know your audience very well in order not to annoy them and send them away.